Types of Concept Maps

 Spider Concept Map Template

-Type 2: Flowcharts - A Concept Map for Visualizing Process and Workflows
+Type 2: Flowcharts - For Visualizing Process and Workflows

 Flowcharts are a widely used type of concept map designed to represent processes, workflows, and decision-making paths.
 They consist of various shapes such as rectangles, diamonds, and ovals, each representing a specific action, process, or decision point.
 Directional arrows connect these shapes, indicating the flow and sequence of steps.